 Fellows round 2008

-The Faculty of Science and Engineering started the first round of Rosalind Franklin Fellowships in 2002.
+In 2002, the Faculty of Science and Engineering started the first round of Rosalind Franklin Fellowships.
 After three rounds, 14 fellows in total are working at the faculty.
 They work in all corners of the faculty, in subjects including mathematics, chemistry, physics, biology, computer science and pharmacy.
-Some are preparing for tenure evaluations, while two have already been promoted to associate professor and one to full professor.

-All fellows appointed at the University of Groningen in the 2008 round, were formally installed on May 20th, 2009, in the presence of Princess Máxima, Brenda Maddox (author of The Dark Lady of DNA) and Ms Jennifer Glynn (sister of Rosalind Franklin).
+All fellows appointed at the University of Groningen in the 2008 round, were formally installed on May 20th, 2009, in the presence of Queen Máxima (then Princess Máxima), Brenda Maddox (author of The Dark Lady of DNA) and Ms Jennifer Glynn (sister of Rosalind Franklin).

 In the third round, five fellowships at the Faculty of Science and Engineering were awarded to: